better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 ### Seeding

 To improve data availability, participants in the network can choose to act as seeds.
-This is similar in concept to a pub in [Secure Scuttlebutt](https://scuttlebutt.nz/).
+This is similar in concept to a pub in [Secure Scuttlebutt][ss].
 Seed nodes are "always-on" nodes running on public IP addresses that serve data to any connected peers.
 By joining a seed node, it automatically tracks you and shares your data across its network of other connected users.
 This increases the availability of your data throughout the network, while making it easier to find other's data as well.
 Upstream is preconfigured with an official Radicle seed node to bootstrap your connectivity.
-If you have removed the default seed node, you can always re-add it later by following the steps in [Getting Started](getting-started/getting-started.md/#joining-a-seed-node).
+If you have removed the default seed node, you can always re-add it later by following the steps in [Getting Started][gs].

-If you're interested in running a seed node, see [Running a seed node](using-radicle/running-a-seed-node.md).
+If you're interested in running a seed node, see [Running a seed node][rs].

 ## Collaboration Model